natacha-beck/MFannot_data/README.md

 This package is based on activities of the [OGMP](http://megasun.bch.umontreal.ca/ogmp/) (i.e, priori to 2002), and becomes open source as part of [MFannot](http://megasun.bch.umontreal.ca/RNAweasel/).

-This repository contain all the data needed by MFannot to run.
-That's include the following:
+This repository contains all the data needed by MFannot to run.
+That's includes the following:

-- The `EGC` directory contain all Genetic Code Table in `EGC.*` files.
+- The `EGC` directory contains all Genetic Code Table in `EGC.*` files.
-- `config` directory contain:
+- `config` directory contains:
   - `.mfannot_external_programs.conf` is used by MFAnnot to allow it to run external programs.
   [HMMsearchWrapper and HMMCombiner](https://github.com/BFL-lab/HMMsearchWC) is used to find rns and rnl.
   [RNAfinder](https://github.com/BFL-lab/RNAfinder) is used to find tRNAs, rnpB, rrn5, group I introns, and group II introns.